oemd001/AutoEV/README.md

 (Linux [Ubuntu?])
 <code> sudo apt update </code> and <code> sudo apt install git </code> should resolve your issue.
 If Ubuntu doesn't recognize 'git' being a downloadable package, check your <code> sources.list </code> file under <code> /etc/apt/ </code>.
 Make sure all the correct links are there.
 If you need them again, here's a sources.list <a href="https://repogen.simplylinux.ch/" rel="nofollow">generator </a>.

+# Test Cases, running in to issues?
+(Arduino)
+Check the pin connections.
+Sometimes there might be an issue with that which prevents the program from running.

+(iOS?)
+Is your device running iOS 13 or higher?
+Unfortunately, <code> UIViewController </code> will not run on devices lower than iOS 13.

 # How can I be a part of this project?
 1. Sweet!
 Email Kenneth at <a href="mailto:kenneth.chen@biola.edu">kenneth.chen@biola.edu</a> and we'll let you know how you can contribute towards this project.